 Recorded as the recipient’s age at the end of the reference year.

 The recipient’s municipality of residence is recorded as at the end of the reference period.
 Data on recipients is available by region and by hospital district according to the recipients’ municipality of residence.

 For better comparability, some data have been adjusted for population size.
-The population data are based on Kela’s database of insured persons, which is updated with data from the Population Register Centre concerning changes in the population.
+The population data are based on Kela’s database of general data, which is updated with data from the Digital and Population Data Services Agency concerning changes in the population.
 The population data represent the year-end situation.

 The diagnostic code for the illness causing disability for work is recorded at the beginning of each period of sickness allowance payment.

 The diagnoses and the diagnostic codes are based on the 10th edition of the International Classification of Diseases (ICD-10), which was adopted in Finland at the beginning of 1996.
 It is based on the previous edition (ICD-9).
 The classification was changed significantly for example by the introduction of symptom-cause associations in the diagnoses.
 However, only cause-denoting diagnoses are used in Kela’s benefit administration systems.
 Due to the adoption of the new classification, pre-1996 statistics which are based on the older classification are not directly comparable with the statistics adhering to the new classification.

 Illnesses are shown in the sickness allowance statistics either at the level of the main diagnostic category or the individual diagnosis/diagnostic category.
 The diagnoses and diagnostic categories have been selected with a view to their relevance for the sickness allowance.

 Data on the recipient’s occupation is recorded at the beginning of the sickness allowance payment period for insured persons included in the permanent sample under the National Health Insurance scheme.